-As a quick reminder, here’s how the campaign works: Customers who order from participating Domino’s stores during Fire Prevention Week will be randomly selected to have their delivery arrive from the local fire aboard a fire engine.
-If the smoke alarms in the home are working, the pizza is free.
-If they’re not working, the firefighters will replace the batteries or install fully-functioning alarms.
+Here’s how the Domino’s Fire Prevention Week program works: Customers who place an order from participating Domino's stores during Fire Prevention Week, October 9-15, are randomly selected to receive their delivery from the local fire department, who will conduct a smoke alarm check in the customer's home.
+If the smoke alarms in the home are working, the delivery is free.
+If they're not working, the firefighters will replace the batteries or install fully-functioning alarms.